amir-hadzic/amir-hadzic.github.com/_posts/2011-09-11-Book-Review-Effective-Java.markdown

   [author_about]: http://en.wikipedia.org/wiki/Joshua_Bloch

 I haven't published a post in a while so I decided to start writing book reviews in hope to force myself to write more posts in the future.
-The first review will be for the Effective Java Second Edition book by [Joshua Bloch][author_about] since it's the last book that I read.
+The first review will be for the [Effective Java Second Edition][ref-link] book by [Joshua Bloch][author_about] since it's the last book that I read.
 In fact, I just finished it few minutes ago.

 Even though this book is not intended to be read from cover to cover it's still interesting